kingsleytagbo/nextjs-react-base/README.md

 -

 ### How to setup a Node Api for your Next.js app
-- The authentication of your login form willl be handled by another Node + Express Api project which you can clone from the git repository at: git@github.com:stlouis-mo-developers/NodeExpressApi.git
+- The authentication from the Login Form of your Next.js App will be handled by another Node.js + Express Api project which you can clone from the git repository at: https://github.com/stlouis-mo-developers/NodeExpressApi
 - AFter you clone that repository, get it running using on your local host using: ```npm start```
 - View your Node Express Api at http://localhost:3010/
 -